Three customer experience best practices

 The best data-driven marketers do these three things for effective CX

 Despite appearing data-driven, most marketers I have encountered are obsessed with customer experience (CX) and improving customer journeys.
-And so many marketing teams have reached maturity being able to command customer experiences by aligning their digital workflows with personalized messaging to an identified and engaging customer.
+And so many marketing teams have reached maturity to command customer experiences by aligning their digital workflows with personalized messaging to an identified and engaging customer.
 At VIEWN, we see teams all work towards this goal.
 So how do you get to maturity?
 I share with you three best practices for customer experience in marketing.

 Customer experience defined